Jennifer Templeton, Biology

 First-Year Preceptorial, informally known as "FP", has since 1974 served as Knox College's introduction to the liberal arts.
 The term "liberal arts" historically has referred to the knowledge and skills that give one the capacity to live freely and responsibly, to take one's place among the community of humankind.
 Helping students achieve that capacity is the goal of the entire educational program, but it starts with FP.

-The goal of liberal education is to help you develop those capacities of mind and spirit that enable one to act confidently and to make thoughtful, effective choices about things that matter.
+The goal of a liberal education is to help you develop those capacities of mind and spirit that enable one to act confidently and to make thoughtful, effective choices about things that matter.
 These capacities include knowing how to question or affirm a viewpoint, when to be persuaded by a new idea, and how to deal in good faith with those who are different from yourself.
 Building this capacity comes not only through reading and critical analysis, but also through engaged writing and face-to-face dialogue.
 The goal of Knox's First Year Preceptorial is not to "cover" a particular subject but to initiate a dialogue - with teachers and with fellow students - and to hone habits of inquiry, communication and judgment vital for success at Knox and beyond.

 First Year Preceptorial introduces students to liberal learning through a diverse selection of topics taught by professors from nearly all academic programs.
 These topics allow students to examine classic, existential questions in a broad, engaging, real-world context that transcends disciplinary boundaries.
 What does it mean to be human?
 Does death deprive life of all meaning?
 What is happiness and how can we achieve it?
 How do we put down roots in today's world?